 Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
 V A registered teacher must be appointed to maintain overall responsibility for the activity.
-V At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards \checkmark or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
-Registered teacher with minimum qualifications and experience as required by the nature of the activities.
-All BUEEC staff hold current First Aid and CPR qualifications.
+V At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
+This program will be conducted by a registered teacher with qualifications and experience as required by the representation the activities.
+All BUFFC staff hold current First Aid and CPR qualifications nature of